attack-community/website/event.md

 # EU MITRE ATT&CK® Community Workshop - 26 May 2023

-The next EU MITRE ATT&CK® Community Workshop will be organised in hybrid format (in-person in Brussels as well as via videoconference) on Friday 26 May 2023.
-It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.
+The next EU MITRE ATT&CK® Community Workshop was organised in hybrid format on Friday 26 May 2023, hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.

 The workshop is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.
 You will hear updates from MITRE/Engenuity and from the developers of systems and tools supporting the ATT&CK® Framework.
 But even more importantly, you will learn best practices from your peers in the user community.

-Draft programme:
+The slide decks from the presentations are available at

 ## Agenda

 | 26-May   |                                                                                       |             |            |                                   |